wp-plugins/mathtex-equation-editor/readme.txt

 = 1.0.7 =
 This version allows the server to request for the equation using php and to cache the equation.

+= 1.0.8 =
+This version contains fixes, a history function and way to send entire equations or selections to WolframAlpha